 Back on Windows Phone 7, XDA Recognized Developer fiinix released an interesting web server app that allowed users to browse their mobile file system through a LAN.
 Following up on this, Recognized Developer GoodDayToDie has created a similar application for Windows Phone 8, WP8 File Access Webserver.

-Posted March 19, 2013 By: Conan Troutman
+Posted March 19, 2013 at 03:30 pm by Conan Troutman

 Microsoft announced earlier this week their plans to officially stop supporting both Windows Phone 7.8 and Windows Phone 8 in the second half of 2014.
 Due to some rather unfortunate release dates and the fixed eighteen month product life cycle, it seems that the more advanced WP8 will actually cease to be officially supported before 7.8.
 Now, when I say that Microsoft “announced” their plans to end support for the two operating systems, that’s not entirely accurate.
 What they actually did was to quietly slip the information into their support page.

-Posted March 19, 2013 By: Jimmy McGee
+Posted March 19, 2013 at 10:30 am by Jimmy McGee

 If you’ve seen XDA Developer TV Producer Steve’s last couple of videos, than you know he’s been using Windows Phone.
 He reviewed an app for Windows Phone for Google Music called CloudMuzik, and then he reviewed an e-reader called Freda.

-Posted March 6, 2013 By: Jimmy McGee
+Posted March 6, 2013 at 02:30 am by Jimmy McGee

 Windows Phone has a small, but present market share.
 The market share is unfortunately not enough to garner the attention of a lot of large app developers, including Google.
 So if you have music from Google Music how are you going to access it on a Windows Phone Device?